Concentration of land ownership: Development

-In theory, a free market should allocate land in the most productive way, but in practice landowning groups have disproportionate power in many countries.
+According to classical economic theory, a free market should allocate land in the most productive way, but in practice landowning groups have disproportionate power in many countries.
 Landlords seek to control land so they can extract rent, in the form of payments from tenant farmers, or more recently agricultural subsidies and other subsidies from the state.
 State policies which favor large landowners, such as differential taxation that hits free peasants harder than large landlords and serfs, are an important cause of land concentration.
 One way that land is accumulated is through unitary inheritance, in contrast to life estates or partible inheritance which tend to redistribute land over time.
 Conquest can lead to land concentration if the conquerors confiscate land from the original owners.
 High interest rates or lack of access to credit can block poorer farmers from buying land, while debt can force them to sell to larger landholders.
 Historically, when land owning becomes less profitable, landowners sell and rural peasants have an opportunity to acquire land.
 Along with land reform, inheritance taxes and capital gains taxes have also led to the breakup of some estates.
 Land reform in some countries, including Ireland, South Korea, Japan, and Mexico, have significantly reduced land concentration.